aberaud/gpt-agent/README.md

 ## Usage

-### Using docker compose
+### Using docker compose (recommended)
 ```bash
 docker-compose build
 docker-compose up
 ```

-### Using docker
+### Using docker directly
+You can place your .env file in the app directory.

 ```bash
 docker build -t gpt-agent .
 docker run -p 8080:8080 -v $(pwd)/results:/project -it gpt-agent
 ```

 ### Run locally
-Note that running the agent outside of a container is not recommended
+Note that running the agent outside of a container is not recommended.

 Install the dependencies using pip:
 ```bash